TCL Electronics Set To Launch Latest QD-Mini LED TV And Smart Home Appliances In Istanbul

-(MENAFN- Dubai PR Network) UAE, Dubai – May 14, 2024: TCL Electronics (1070), the world's Top 2 TV brand and Top 1 98-inch TV brand, has announced an exclusive launch even in the heart of Istanbul, Turkey introducing the company's latest product line-up including its 2024 QD-Mini LED TVs and an array of upgraded domestic appliances and air conditioners.
+TCL Electronics (1070), the world's Top 2 TV brand and Top 1 98-inch TV brand, has announced an exclusive launch event in the heart of Istanbul, Turkey introducing the company's latest product line-up including its 2024 QD-Mini LED TVs and an array of upgraded domestic appliances and air conditioners.
 The event will also highlight TCL's partnership with Arsenal Football Club as the Official Regional Consumer Electronics Partner, which will include an appearance by Arsenal Legend, Martin Keown.

 The event will bring together industry leaders, media representatives, top influencers, and notable personalities from across the region to witness the latest product line-up that showcases TCL's top-notch technological innovation for its customers in the region.